 Dates

-The 2023 Rotterdam Open tennis tournament will take place from the 13th to the 19th of February 2023.
+The 2023 Rotterdam Open tennis tournament took place from the 13th to the 19th of February 2023.

-The 2023 tournament will be the 50th edition of the competition and it will be held in the same week as the ATP events in Delray Beach and Buenos Aires, as well as the WTA event in Doha.
+The 2023 tournament was the 50th edition of the competition and it was held in the same week as the ATP events in Delray Beach and Buenos Aires, as well as the WTA event in Doha.

 Tickets

-Tickets for 2023 are now for sale through the tournament’s official website, with ticket prices starting at €14.50.
+Tickets for 2023 were sold through the tournament’s official website, with ticket prices starting at €14.50.

 Players

-The draw for the 2023 tournament in Rotterdam is expected to include Stefanos Tsitsipas and other top 10 players such as Felix Auger-Aliassime and Andrey Rublev.
+The 2023 singles tournament in Rotterdam included Stefanos Tsitsipas and other top 10 players such as Felix Auger-Aliassime and Andrey Rublev.

-The official player entry list for 2023 has not yet been released but the following top ATP players are expected to play in the ATP Rotterdam Open in 2023.
+The official player entry list for 2023 has now been released with the following top ATP players participating in the ATP Rotterdam Open in 2023.

 - Alejandro Davidovich Fokina